210 Bryan Hall

 B.A.
 Princeton, 1978

 My primary interest is in feminist theory and, more generally, issues of gender and sexuality whether in a theoretical context or within primary texts from Mansfield Park to Pulp Fiction.
 My book on narratives of female development features chapters on Frances Burney and Jane Austen among others—and Austen is the single figure to whom I find myself returning most frequently.
 I have edited the Norton Critical edition of Northanger Abbey and had something to say in print about most of Austen’s novels.
 At the same time, my teaching and scholarship have shifted increasingly to consider popular and academic culture in the United States today.
 Cool Men and the Second Sex (2003) is a feminist critique of such contemporary artists and intellectuals as Spike Lee, Quentin Tarantino, Andrew Ross, and Edward Said.
 As this book suggests, my current interests include recent cinema and the late twentieth-century academy.
 Though I continue to focus on narrative forms, today my archive extends from novels, movies, and academic writing to reality television, decorating manuals, and women’s magazines.
-Extreme Domesticity: A View from the Margins (2017) is a study of marginal and precarious forms of homemaking.
-"Pussy Panic versus Liking Animals" (2012) is a foray into animal studies.
-My current project explores the operation of gender in theories and practices of "realism."
+"Pussy Panic versus Liking Animals" (2012) is a feminist foray into animal studies.
+Extreme Domesticity: A View from the Margins (2017) explores domestic precarity and creativity among queer, working-class, immigrant, and other marginal figures.
+Several recent articles turn to television.
+Two are companion pieces interrogating the role of gender in theories and practices of "realism."

 - Extreme Domesticity: A View from the Margins, Columbia UP, 2017